Retail Risk Assessment & Management Guide

 Regardless of their size, most retailers will have a stock room to store excess goods.
 These goods need to be stored safely and securely to prevent them from falling and causing potential injuries to staff.

-In addition, staff should be trained how to work in the stock room safely.
+In addition, staff should be trained on how to work in the stock room safely.
 This includes using ladders to access goods that are out of reach and not climbing on boxes or shelves, as well as learning the basics of manual handling to prevent musculoskeletal injuries.

 Larger retailers will often have a warehouse to store all their goods to be distributed to shops and directly to customers from online orders.
 Warehouses pose their own health and safety risks which can be assessed in more depth here: